 Dr. Benjamin Barankin, a dermatologist with the Toronto Dermatology Centre feels the increased number of dermatology graduates in recent years has improved accessibility.
 "Unfortunately, rural and remote areas are still underserviced, but if patients are willing to travel, they can be seen in a reasonable time frame," he added.

 "The problem of underserviced areas has not been solved," said Dr. David Adam, medical director of Baywood Dermatology and assistant professor of dermatology at the University of Toronto.
 "And as practitioners in less well-serviced areas retire, they are not being replaced."
 Dr. Lui and other dermatologists interviewed stressed that wait times are variable because the seriousness of the cases also varies widely.

-When it comes to access to dermatologic services, "there will always be imbalances," said Dr. Neal Shear, a dermatologist at Sunnybrook Health Sciences Centre, professor of medicine, clinical pharmacology and toxicology at the University of Toronto.
+When it comes to access to dermatologic services, "there will always be imbalances," said Dr. Neal Shear, a dermatologist at Sunnybrook Health Sciences Centre, professor of medicine, clinical pharmacology and toxicology at the University of Toronto and the current president of the Canadian Dermatology Association.